aaschmid/taskwarrior-java-client/README.md

 Motivation and distinction
 --------------------------

 The current taskwarrior Android app does not satisfy my requirements.
-Therefore I created this client library to integrate it into my prefered task app.
+Therefore I created this client library to integrate it into my preferred task app.
 And I also want to share it with everybody who will love to use it.

 Requirements